phcode-dev/phoenix/src/assets/default-project/en/Newly_added_features.md

 Here's a list of top features recently added to Phoenix:

-## Drag and Drop Files and Folders in Desktop Apps
+## Drag and Drop Files and Folders in Desktop Apps - Experimental

 `Added on June, 2024`